 What is cancer?

-Typical, sound cells gap to supplant those lost or harmed and afterward quit partitioning.
-Cells typically separation and expansion in number in a cycle called mitosis.
+Typical, sound cells gap to supplant those lost or harmed and afterwards quit partitioning.
+Cells typically separate and expansion in number in a cycle called mitosis.

 cancer is a condition where cells increase.
-However, this increasing is nonstop and not typical.
+However, this increase is nonstop and not typical.
 The cells partition and outgrow control.

 In general, tumours can be malignant and benign.
-Malignant tumours are cancerous causing threat to life.
-It can invade and damage the nearby tissues and organs.
-In this type of tumours, an overview of cancer cells break away and move through the bloodstream or lymphatic system to form tumours in different parts of the body.
+Malignant tumours are cancerous causing threats to life.
+It can invade and damage nearby tissues and organs.
+In this type of tumour, an overview of cancer cells break away and move through the bloodstream or lymphatic system to form tumours in different parts of the body.

 Benign tumours are non-cancerous and are rarely a threat to life.
 It can be removed and it will stop its damage by not spreading to other parts of the body and also doesn’t invade other tissues.